‘One Piece’ Manga Chapter 852: Sanji Reveals Pudding’s Evil Nature And Plans To Reiju While Luffy Races To Fight Big Mom’s Army After Jinbei’s Successful Rescue Mission [Spoilers]

 [Warning: One Piece manga Chapter 852 spoilers/recap ahead]

 One Piece manga Chapter 851 was pivotal for Sanji and Luffy.
-Black Leg learnt the true intentions and nature of the Lady Pudding.
-The chef, who was hereto head over heels in love with the Big Mom’s sweet and innocent-looking daughter, learnt why Lady Pudding appeared so sincere and loving towards the prince of the Germa kingdom.
+Black Leg learned the true intentions and nature of the Lady Pudding.
+The chef, who was hereto head over heels in love with the Big Mom’s sweet and innocent-looking daughter, learned why Lady Pudding appeared so sincere and loving towards the prince of the Germa kingdom.
 The current chapter still doesn’t indicate what Sanji plans to do, but he is now free from Pudding’s emotional clutches.

 Meanwhile, Luffy and Nami were busted out of Big Mom’s Prisoner Library by Jinbei.
 The two had been languishing for quite some in the prison, and despite desperate efforts by Luffy, they remained immobilized, until Jinbei got wind of their troubles.
 Although the Sun Pirates are effectively under Big Mom’s stewardship, Jinbei decided to rebel against the Yonko and help his friends.

 On the other end of the Whole Cake Chateau, an injured Reiju is recuperating in the infirmary.
 Owing to the Germa’s rapid healing ability, she gains consciousness quickly, but is neither able to recall who shot at her or the devastating truths Lady Pudding shared with her.
 However, Sanji, who had been quietly listening to their one-sided conversation, fills her in about the dangerous plans outlining massacring of the entire Vinsmoke clan.
-He adds that Big Mom is merely interested in gaining the “science and technology” of the “Clonable Army”, and won’t hesitate to kill the last of the Vinsmoke family to get hold of the same.
+He adds that Big Mom is merely interested in gaining the “science and technology” of the “Clonable Army,” and won’t hesitate to kill the last of the Vinsmoke family to get hold of the same.

 Surprisingly, despite being made aware of Big Mom’s intentions and plans, Reiju refuses to alert her father and brothers.
 She reveals a little more history about their childhood.
-Apparently, it was Vinsmoke brothers’ mother, who tried to prevent horrific experimentation on the kids.
+Apparently, it was Vinsmoke brothers’ mother who tried to prevent horrific experimentation on the kids.
 However, adamant Judge Vinsmoke forced his wife to keep mum.
 Still Sanji’s mother attempted to interfere with the experiments.
-She consumed a potent drug meant to counter the effect of experiments.
-Incidentally the drug partially disrupted procedures being carried out on Reiju as well.
+She consumed a potent drug meant to counter the effect of the experiments.
+Incidentally, the drug partially disrupted procedures being carried out on Reiju as well.

 RELATED REPORTS BY THE INQUISITR